Chalwk77/HALO-SCRIPT-PROJECTS/INDEV/Admin Manager/about.md

 Additionally, each command has a `help` argument - this will display the command's usage and description.
 For
 example: `hash_admin_add help`

+---

 ### <ins>Getting started:

 Before you can add members of your clan/community as admins, you must first add yourself as an admin.
+Access to the server terminal is required to do this (one-time only).
+This can be done by following this procedure:

+- Join the server.
-This can be done by joining the server and executing one of the admin-add commands from the server console.
+- Execute one of the admin-add (*hash_admin_add*, *ip_admin_add*, *pw_admin_add*) commands from the server console (
+  terminal).

-Once you're an admin, you can add other admins in-game using the desired admin-add command.
+Once you're an admin, you will be able to add other admins while in-game.

+---

 ### <ins>Password encryption:

 > Passwords are encrypted using the SHA256 algorithm.

+---

 ### <ins>Admin database:

 > The admin database is stored in the `admins.json` file.
 This file is created automatically when the plugin is loaded.
 > The file is located in the `./Admin Manager` folder.

+---

 ### <ins>Banning: